jenkinsci/docker/README.md

 You can then access the Jenkins web interface on `http://localhost:8080` on your host system to configure and manage your Jenkins instance (where `localhost` points to the published port by your Docker Engine).

-NOTE: read the section [_DNS Configuration_](#dns-configuration) in case you see the message "This Jenkins instance appears to be offline."
-In that case add the dns configuration to the yaml:
+NOTE: Read the section [_DNS Configuration_](#dns-configuration) in case you see the message "This Jenkins instance appears to be offline."
+In that case, add the DNS configuration to the YAML:
 ```yaml
 services:
   jenkins: